PierreEngelstein/IntervalEval/README.md

 * On Windows: https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net50
 * On MacOS: https://docs.microsoft.com/en-us/dotnet/core/install/macos

 If you are on linux, the script `build_all.sh` provides an easy way to directly build all the executables for all targets (windows and linux) using the release configuration and single-file standalone option.
+You still need to download and setup dotnet to use this script.

 ### Web Interface
 To build and run the web interface version, execute the following commands from the root firectory of the project: